MichaelStubbings/PhoebusTestScreens/README.md

 # PhoebusTestScreens
-Example .BOB files used for reference and testing with Phoebus
+Example .bob files used for reference and testing with Phoebus